Overlooking Hamburg’s Lake Alster is the The Fontenay, the city’s first luxury hotel in two decades. It’s a celebration of circles and nature.

-The View: The Fontenay takes its name from 19th-century shipbroker John Fontenay, who once owned this plot of land on the shores of manmade Lake Alster.
-Depending on the season and the corresponding level of greenery on the surrounding trees, the lake can be seen from more than half of the 131 rooms and suites, which are done in aqua, beige, and cream and bathed in natural light.
+Taking its name from 19th-century shipbroker John Fontenay, who once owned this plot of land on the shores of manmade Lake Alster, the Fontenay celebrates the seasons.
+The lake and its greenery can be seen from more than half of the 131 rooms and suites, which are done in aqua, beige, and cream and bathed in natural light.

-The Spa: Sitting pretty on the hotel’s roof terrace is the signature Fontenay spa, where many of the full-service treatments incorporate sea-inspired Creme de la Mer lotion made with nutrient-rich fermented sea kelp.
+Lakeside is the rootop restaurant and Michelin star winner helmed by Chef Julian Stowasser.
+On the ground floor is Parkview, the garden restaurant by Chef Stefan Wilke.
+The rooftop Fontenay spa, where many of the full-service treatments incorporate sea-inspired Creme de la Mer lotion made with nutrient-rich fermented sea kelp.
 The best seat in the house is on the edge of the 66-foot indoor-outdoor infinity pool, which offers panoramic views of the city skyline.

-The Surroundings: Originally a medieval reservoir, Lake Alster is now a picture- perfect picnic destination and Hamburg’s premier outdoor recreation spot.
+Lake Alster is the city’s picture- perfect picnic destination and premier outdoor recreation spot.
 Keep it simple with a pick-up Frisbee game or break a sweat canoeing, kayaking, kiteboarding, or even ice-kiting on one of the rare occasions when the lake freezes over.
 In August, it’s all about Alstervergnügen, a four-day festival that floods the park with some 500 artists, acrobats, and athletes.